Tafheemulhaq/Tafheemulhaq/README.md

 - 👋 Hi, I’m @Tafheemulhaq
-- 👀 I’m interested in games
+- 👀 I’m interested in
 - 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on probably nothing for a while
+- 💞️ I’m looking to collaborating on
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...